Bonding is one of the most challenging parts of cat ownership.

 2. A Sign Of Trust

-Cats normally suffer from trust and anxiety problems.
-Therefore, when you take them in, they may take time before they trust you.
+Cats frequently experience trust and anxiety issues.
+As a result, when you take them in, it may take some time for them to trust you.

 4. Emotional Distress

-If you realize a change in your cat’s behavior, it might be a sign that your cat is going through a rough time.
+If you observe a change in your cat’s behavior, it might be a sign that your cat is going through a rough time.

-This usually occurs when you introduce a new pet in the house, visit a veterinarian, change residence, change in routine, or a new family member.
-All of these things affect the cat, and it may feel vulnerable.
+This frequently happens when you bring a new pet into the house, go to the veterinarian, move, change your routine, or bring in a new family member.

 5. They Are Looking For Warmth And Comfort